math-nazario/taskly/README.md

 - MVP architecture implementation
 - UX improvements with Material Design

 > **Note:** This is a Minimum Viable Product (MVP).
-Features like task editing, deletion, completion status, priorities, and due dates will be implemented in future versions.
+Features like priorities and due dates will be implemented in future versions.

 ## 🚀 Technologies